jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Pitching competition

 The grade of this Ticorporate Product Lab comes wholly from the Dragons' Den event.
 It will be judged by BIT lecturers and industry specialists.
-It will be held on [DATE TBA] at [PLACE TBA, most likely DGC]
+It will be held on 15th of December at Digi and Game Center.

 It is an open event which means that the teams can invite quests and that other students may attend it and watch the pitches.